cs161-staff/pedagogy/_posts/course-staff-hiring-appointments/2022-01-15-course-staff-hiring-appointments.md

 ## Summer Semesters

 Summer semesters run twice as fast as spring/fall semesters, so the appointments for TAs are usually 20h/week (10h/week doubled).
-I don't think there's fee remission for summer semesters, though I've never taken summer classes before so I can't say definitively.
+TAs in summer semesters don't get fee remission.

 Summer instructors are paid at 40h/week, and there's usually an extra one-time stipend (around $2,000) so that the salary matches the lecturer's salary (or so I'm told).

+*Post was updated on January 17, 2022 to clarify that TAs in summer semesters don't get fee remission.*